Ways to Take Cocaine: Can One Snort, Smoke or Shoot Up the Drug?

 The most addictive form of the substance as smoked cocaine is nearly always mixed with other dangerous and addictive substances.
 This is especially bad for the lungs and heart.

-Is There a Safe Way to Use Cocaine?
+Is There a Less Harmful Way to Use Cocaine?

 The most common and popular way of abusing the drug is to snort it.
 Through this method, the drug is absorbed into the bloodstream by nasal tissues, ensuring the user gets cocaine high.
 However, different types of cocaine classification may change this.
 For example, if the substance in use is crack cocaine, then it is much more likely to be smoked by the user.